eclipse-hono/hono/site/documentation/content/admin-guide/auth-server-config.md

 The Auth Server component exposes a service endpoint implementing Eclipse Hono&trade;'s [Authentication]({{< ref "/api/authentication" >}}) API.
-Other services use this component for authenticating clients and retrieving a token asserting the client's identity and corresponding authorities.
+Other services use this component for authenticating clients and retrieving a JSON Web Token (JWT) asserting the client's identity and corresponding authorities.
 <!--more-->

 This component serves as a default implementation of the *Authentication* API only.
 On startup, it reads in all